era-platform/cene-for-racket/notes/20190731-lexical-units.md

 Returns control to the macroexpander to continue expanding the portion of the stream that follows the closing paren, and does the rest of its work concurrently with that.

-Spends its "what does this lexical unit define, what does it export, and what struct tag export circumstances does it determine?" familiarity ticket to say that it exports each of the things listed by each of the given export metadata entries.
+Spends its interface familiarity ticket to say that it exports each of the things listed by each of the given export metadata entries.
 The export metadata terms are read using the current lexical unit's outer scope.

+Spends its implementation familiarity ticket without defining anything.

 ---